Looking forward to WY-SHOT 2023!

 The steel match is on two different days (Monday and Tuesday, unless we have a weather problem, then we will shoot steel on Wednesday), that takes about 5-6 hours each day, if you decide to shoot steel.
 If you decided not to shoot steel, you can either watch or be off shooting dogs somewhere.
-Wednesday has become a ELR play-day, where you can engage target out to and beyond 2,000 yards.
+Wednesday has become a ELR steel play-day, and 1K+ pd shooting.

 There are a number of purposes of the steel shoot: Having fun, competing, developing your hunting skill set, since we shoot from a variety of field shooting positions or field rests under time and keep score.